Is learning a new language difficult and boring for you?

 Lingopie, on the other hand, stands out from the crowd.

-Rather than making tall claims, it does what it is meant to do — teaching a language in a fun way through interactive videos on its platform.
+Rather than making tall claims, it does what it is meant to do—teach a language in a fun way through interactive videos on its platform.

-You will never be out of choice with tons of videos and unique features.
+With tons of videos and unique features, you will never be out of choice.
 You will learn new things and also enhance your target language.

-Of course, it has some drawbacks too.
-For example, only a few language choices.
+Of course, it has some drawbacks, too.
+For example, only a few languages have language choices.
 They also do not teach you theory parts like grammar.

 There isn’t a typical program to help you learn a language.
 It supplements such courses and books and shouldn’t replace them.
 The purpose of Lingopie is to practice and improve rather than learn from scratch.

-The best thing is to check out the Lingopie.com site or app on the Android or Apple Store.
+The best thing to do is check out the Lingopie.com site or app on the Android or Apple Store.

 You can download the app or try the web version with a 7-day trial.
 It will take a few minutes to get an overall idea of how valuable it may be for you.